Get organized with these DIY Cork Embroidery Hoop Message Boards! Make one for each member of your family

-While the paint dried I put the two parts of the embroidery hoop back together (just for this painted hoop message board).
-Then I wrapped some coordinating yarn (this color was called linen) around both pieces of the hoop.
+While the paint dries you can wrap your embroidery hoop.
+Just for this painted cork board, I put the two parts of the embroidery hoop back together and wrapped some coordinating yarn (this color was called linen) around both pieces of the hoop.

-The simplest of all the embroidery hoop message boards was probably the fabric hoop.
+The simplest of all the embroidery hoop message boards is probably the fabric hoop.
 I picked up an 18″ square of fabric at the craft store.
-I thoroughly ironed the fabric so there wouldn’t be any creases on my message board.
+Make sure to thoroughly iron the fabric so there won’t be any creases on your message board.

-I hot glued my cut out piece of cork to the inside piece of the embroidery hoop.
-I used a 5″ hoop for this board so I folded the purchased fabric into quarters.
-I placed the fabric, all 4 layers, over the interior part of the hoop and then placed on the exterior piece.
-Pulling on the fabric to make it tight and then tightening the screw.
+Hot glue the cut out piece of cork to the inside piece of the embroidery hoop.
+I used a 5″ hoop for this board so I was able to create 4 layers of fabric with the one square piece that I purchased.
+Place the fabric, all 4 layers, over the interior part of the hoop and then place on the exterior piece.
+Pull on the fabric to make it tight and then tighten everything with the screw.

-I trimmed the excess fabric in the back and then folded it over and hot glued the pieces down.
+Trim the excess fabric in the back and then fold it over and hot glue the pieces down.
 I didn’t do any extra embellishing to this hoop frame, though painting it might be a fun option.

 The exterior piece of the hoop needs to be wrapped before you can put them together.
 I cut several long strips of burlap and then used the hot glue to attach them together.
 I wrapped the exterior part of the embroidery hoop as tightly as I could and trying to overlap the smallest amount possible to reduce the thickness.